 In 2018 I was presented with an Open University Teaching Award for Excellence in Innovation and I joined the University Senior Team to contribute my expertise in teaching.
 I am currently the employability lead for the School of Environment, Earth and Ecosystems and academic champion for Agile ways of working.

-Past services to the community
+Past services to the international scientific community

 My research focuses on sea-level change, the development and application of sequence stratigraphy and palaeoclimate change including de-oxygenation of the oceans.
 I currently have research projects in the following areas: